 Technician Qualifications.
 Technicians performing tests shall meet the requirements of Colorado Procedure 10.

 Testing Equipment.
-All of the testing equipment used to conduct process control testing shall conform to the standards specified in the test procedures and be in good working order.
-If flexural strength criteria is indicated, then the Contractor shall provide the following equipment and supplies, which will not be paid for separately but shall be included in the work:
+All of the testing equipment used to conduct process control testing shall conform to the standards specified in the test procedures and be in good working order., For projects with greater than 50,000 SY of PCCP or projects that do not have a certified lab within 40 miles of the project limits then the Contractor shall provide the following equipment and supplies, which will not be paid for separately but shall be included in the work:

 A separate, temperature-controlled facility of at least 300 square feet usable space.
 This facility shall be used exclusively for the molding, storage and testing of concrete test specimens as required.
 This facility shall be provided in addition to other facilities required in Section 620.
 The storage facility shall have sufficient water storage capacity for curing all required test specimens.
 The storage facility shall provide separate storage tanks for each type of required testing.
 Each storage tank shall have a continuously recording thermometer and sufficient blank charts for the project.
 Temperatures of each storage tank shall be recorded for the duration of the project.

-A machine for testing flexural, compressive and splitting tensile strength of concrete specimens.
-The machine shall have an opening size capable of housing the flexural strength apparatus, splitting tensile apparatus and compression heads.
-The machine shall have a square or rectangular bottom platen at least 2 inches thick.
-The machine shall have a minimum capacity of 300,000 lbs.
+A machine for testing compressive strength of concrete specimens.
+The machine shall meet the requirements of ASTM C39 and shall have a minimum capacity of 250,000 lbs.
 The machine shall have a digital monitor capable of displaying load rate and total load.
-The following or an approved equal may be used:
+The following or an approved equal by the Region Materials Engineer may be used:

-Forney model number FHS-300 with a Co-Pilot digital monitor.
+Forney 250 series compression machine with digital monitor.

-Humboldt model number HCM-3000 with an iD Digital Indicator.
+Humboldt HCM-2500 series with an i7 Digital Indicator.

-Gilson model number MC-400 with Pro Controller.
+Gilson MC-250 series with a Pro Controller.

-Test Mark Industries CM-3000 with i720 Digital Indicator.
+Test Mark Industries CM-2500 series with an i720 Digital Indicator.

-Both the Contractor and the Engineer will use this machine for testing concrete specimens.
-The machine shall meet the requirements of AASHTO T 97 and T 22.
-After the machine has been certified and accepted by the Engineer it shall not be moved until all portland cement concrete paving and flexural strength acceptance tests have been completed.
-A weekly check of the planeness of all bearing surfaces on the flexural strength apparatus shall be made and recorded in the Contractor’s PC notebook for each week that flexural strength testing occurs.
+Both the Contractor and the Engineer may use this machine for testing concrete specimens.
+After the machine has been certified and accepted by the Engineer it shall not be moved until all portland cement concrete paving and compressive strength acceptance tests have been completed.

-Beam molds for molding all test specimens required.
-Beam molds shall have a cross section of approximately 6 inches by 6 inches.
-All beam molds shall be checked by the Contractor before being placed in service and monthly.
-The checks of each beam mold shall be recorded in the Contractor’s PC notebook.
-This shall include all testing described in subsection 106.06.

-The Contractor shall supply an MIT Scan T2 or MIT Scan T3 and the associated test plates when pavement thick acceptance is based on magnetic pulse induction (MPI).
+The Contractor shall supply an MIT Scan T2 or MIT Scan T3 and the associated test plates when pavement thickness acceptance is based on magnetic pulse induction (MPI).

 Reporting and Record Keeping.
 The Contractor shall report the results of the tests to the Engineer electronically at least once per day.

 The Contractor shall assemble a process control (PC) notebook and update it daily.
-This notebook shall contain all worksheets, test results forms, test results charts and quality level charts for each of the elements listed in Table 106-2 or 106-3.
+This notebook shall contain all worksheets, test results forms, test results charts and quality level charts for each of the elements listed in Table 106-3.
 The Contractor shall submit examples of worksheets, test result forms and test results charts per CP 12B as part of the Contractor’s Process Control Plan (PCP).
 The Contractor shall submit the PC notebook electronically to the Engineer for review once a month on the date agreed to at the Pre-construction Conference.